Diabetes Prevention Program

 MEASURABLE PROGRESS, UNLIMITED SUPPORT

-The YMCA’s Diabetes Prevention Program is 12-month group program consisting of 25 sessions over the course of one year (the first 19 are held within first six months, last six sessions held within last six months) led by a trained Lifestyle Coach all in a comfortable and supportive setting.
-Plus, a free twelve-week membership to the Y once the program begins.
+YMCA’s Diabetes Prevention Program is 12-month group program consisting of 25 sessions over the course of one year (the first 19 are held within first six months, last six sessions held within last six months) led by a trained Lifestyle Coach all in a comfortable and supportive setting.
+Plus, a free twelve-week membership to the Y as a part of the program.